 The respondent left Turkey by boat on September 17th around 10 pm with a group of 19 people from Somalia and Sierra Leone.
 In the group were several minors and a highly pregnant woman.
 They arrived on Samos in the morning of September 18th.
 They hid in a forest in a rocky area close to the shore

 “After some time […] we saw them.
 We were almost asleep.
 The whole night-long journey, it was too long, so we were sleepy.
 [They said]: “Everybody […] Hands up!”

 Six police officers were present at the moment of apprehension, dressed in dark blue trousers and shirts, with green “military caps.”
-They had pistols on the side of their trousers and immediately told the transit group to “bow down” and not look at them.
+The respondent reported that they had pistols on the side of their trousers and immediately told the transit group to “bow down” and not look at them.

 “They [made] us lie on the ground flat, with the nose or face on the ground.
 Everybody, but the pregnant woman, she could not lie on the ground, so she had to bow down.
 They did not allow anybody to lift their head.”

 The officers asked the transit group how many people were in the group, to which they responded that there were 19 people.
 The respondent recalled that the police did not believe that only 19 people were in the transit group.

 “They [the officers] were talking to us nicely.
 They said they want to help us.
 They said ‘Don’t worry, we will take you to the camp to help you.’
 They started asking questions like: “Why did you leave Turkey?’
 Three or four [people] they asked. […] They were asking: ‘Why did you want to come?’
 I said I wanted to come here for safety.
 ‘Why not Turkey?,’ ‘Turkey is not safe for me and I have education to pursue.'”